Myoclonus epilepsy with ragged-red fibers

 Motor symptoms with contralateral tonic or clonic manifestations and head or eye deviation are more frequently seen in neocortical lateral than in mesiobasal seizures, whereas dystonic posturing occurs more frequently (in about 40% of patients) with documented mesial temporal lobe onset seizures.

-Diagnosis of MTLE-HS requires a constellation of signs and symptoms and cannot be made on the basis of a single criterion.
-Today hippocampal atrophy and hippocampal sclerosis can be reliably diagnosed in vivo with MRI (25; 347; 169).
+Diagnosis of MTLE-HS requires a constellation of signs and symptoms and cannot be made based on a single criterion.
+Today, hippocampal atrophy and hippocampal sclerosis can be reliably diagnosed in vivo with MRI (25; 351; 171).
 MRI distinguishes MTLE-HS from MTLE due to other lesions.
-The diagnosis of hippocampal and parahippocampal seizures, however, relies on typical ictal onset location and pattern (256; 74).
+However, diagnosing hippocampal and parahippocampal seizures relies on typical ictal onset location and pattern (259; 74).
 It strongly depends on semi-invasive and invasive EEG, although there are relatively typical scalp EEG findings in mesial temporal lobe epilepsy.

-Interictal typical epileptiform graphoelements in scalp EEG are grouped, blunt sharp-waves with or without slow waves that recur with a frequency of about 1 per second.
+Interictal typical epileptiform graphoelements in scalp EEG are grouped, blunt sharp-waves with or without slow waves that recur with a frequency of about one per second.
 They show a characteristic distribution with a maximum of their field in basal anterior electrodes (such as sphenoidal or true temporal electrodes).
-They may be unilateral, bilateral-dependent, or bilateral-independent (323; 326; 334).
+They may be unilateral, bilateral-dependent, or bilateral-independent (327; 330; 338).

-Ictal scalp EEG findings typically consist of fairly regular theta-rhythms of about 5 per second with crescendo-like increase of the amplitude paralleled by a slowing of the discharge rhythms.
+Ictal scalp EEG findings typically consist of fairly regular theta-rhythms of about five per second with a crescendo-like amplitude increase paralleled by slowing of the discharge rhythms.